ZL-Audio/zl-audio.github.io/content/en/plugins/zlseq/manual.md

 - **Medium Resolution** (`Medium`): Balances time and frequency resolution (~93 ms latency) for general mixing tasks.
 - **Higher Resolutions** (`High` to `Extreme High`): Provide exceptionally fine spectral resolution (~186 ms to ~743 ms latency) for isolated, surgical notch correction of narrow resonances.

-In general, if you do not process the low-frequency part, choose medium or lower resolutions to save processing power and make dynamic processing more reactive.
+In general, if you do not process the low-frequency part, choose medium or lower resolutions to save processing power, reduce latency, and make dynamic processing more reactive.

 #### Core Dynamic Behavior